GermanLL/Portalburger.web/README.md

 3. **Database Setup:**

-- Access HeidiSQL application.

-- Import the u188377931_burger.sql file located in the project's root folder.
+- Import the file u188377931_burger.sql into MySQL
+- Create a .env file in the project root

-- Now, in Visual Studio Code, in the project root, create a file called .env and paste the code from the Word document called BBDD.dock.

-4. **Connection Config:**

-- Update the .env files; if I don't make any changes when importing the SQL script, it should work without changing any data.
-Also, check the port and       name data..
+- Configure your database credentials:

+  DB_DATABASE=your_database
+  DB_USERNAME=your_user
+  DB_PASSWORD=your_password

-5. **Launch:**
+4. **Launch:**
-- Once everything is done, type the following in the terminal: php artisan serv
+- php artisan serv
 - Open your browser and go to http://127.0.0.1:8000/

 ## 🌍 Live Demo